BCDA-APS/bluesky_training/docs/source/reference/_create_conda_env.rst

 The environment with the ``*`` is the active one.
-The command prompt is also prefixed with the environment name, has mentioned above.
+The command prompt is also prefixed with the environment name, as mentioned above.